 TC Electronic Clarity M Stereo

-I know this is not a VST plug-in, but it is an external monitor that can be used in conjunction with a plug-in in your DAW works.
-In the monitor you can see all the LUFS values measured by the plug-in.
-It can also work without the plug-in if you connect two audio cables directly to the unit, which is very useful for analogue setups.
+I know this is not a VST plugin, but it is an external monitor that works in conjunction with a plugin in your DAW.
+In the monitor you can see all the LUFS values measured by the plugin.
+It can also work without a plugin if you connect two audio cables directly to the device, which is very useful for analog setups.